-Figure 2: The value of Loss function (unitless) calculated using training data and validation data as a function of iterative steps using FIRE algorithm. training loss drops more than validation loss.
-However, we can see both of them remain dropping.
-It deems to be not suffering from overfit.
-We stopped the iteration as we can observe fluctuations of the training loss.
 Using testing data, we can calculate the atomic forces analytically according to the Lennard-Jones potential and predict them by our trained ENN.
-In Fig. 3, the analytic and predict values are plotted against each others.
+In Fig. 3, the analytical and predicted values are plotted against each others.
 We plotted all the x, y, and z components of the data.
-The root mean square deviation (RMSD) is 0.00118 eV/Å. As we can observe the training data that forces is in the order of 0.1 to 1 eV/Å, the average error is in the order of 0.001 eV/Å, the training is fairly satisfactory.
-4.3.
-Dynamic simulations We are going to use the forces predicted by our trained ENN to drive the evolution of a system of four Argon atoms using molecular dynamics (MD).
+The root mean square deviation (RMSD) is 0.00118 eV/Å. Observe that the training data are in the order of 0.1 to 1 eV/Å, and the average error is in the order of 0.001 eV/Å, which is fairly satisfactory.